ReC82/DevOpsLabs/vagrant/lab04/lab04.md

 </p></details>

 > [!NOTE]
-> You should see how to create a seconde one, right ?
+> You should see how to create a second one, right ?

 <details><summary>Check how here</summary>
 <p>